silviot/edx-platform-wiki/Well-known-ports-for-servers.md

+edX leverages a wide variety of servers.
 Here is a list of default ports associated with servers both those developed by edX and supporting servers(ie, db, web server, queue).
+The ports are assigned differently based on development verses production.

 <table cellpadding="0" cellspacing="0" class="c11">
 	<tbody>